bartekpacia/garden/posts/post-1.md

 times, I want to know more about what I am doing and why I am doing it.
 And that's what the official docs fall short of.

 Another problems appears when building on CI.
-The more popualar ones have some kind of pre-built "Set up Android SDK" step, but it's not always the case.
+The more popular ones have some kind of pre-built "Set up Android SDK" step, but it's not always the case.
 And you won't install Android Studio on a CI server, right.
 Right?